SupraCoNeX/orca-rcd/README.md

 ## Rate Control API (aka Minstrel API)

 The rate control API enables to access information and control parameters of kernel space rate-control from the user space.
-In addition to enabling monitoring of status information, the API allows to execute routines to perform rate setting based on a user space algorithm.
+In addition to enabling monitoring of status information, the API allows to execute routines to perform rate setting based on an algorithm implemented in user space.
 The API is designed for WiFi systems running a Linux kernel in general.
 However, our testing only includes OpenWrt-based WiFi Systems.

 Felix Fietkau is the maintainer of the API.